 Executive Summary

-One of the biggest challenges to the effectiveness of the Endangered Species Act (ESA) is the absence of programs to monitor habitat conditions and compliance with ESA agreements.
-Without monitoring, conservationists do not know the total amount of habitat loss a species has experienced whether mandatory conservation measures are being complied with.
+One of the biggest challenges to evaluating the effectiveness of the Endangered Species Act (ESA) is the absence of programs to monitor habitat conditions and compliance with ESA agreements.
+Without monitoring, conservationists do not know the total amount of habitat loss a species has experienced, whether mandatory conservation measures are being complied with, or whether those measures are effective.
 In the past, solutions to these problems have relied largely on increased funding from Congress for law enforcement staff and better databases to track ESA permits.
 But given the low likelihood of this strategy succeeding in the current budget climate, conservationists should also pursue other strategies.
 For many monitoring needs, remote sensing data offer a cost-effective solution.

 Free or low-cost satellite data and aerial images have become widely available in recent years.
-Conservationists have already used these resources to document deforestation and reveal unauthorized habitat destruction.
-Many of those efforts, however, require a person to visually scan large areas of habitat to identify the habitat loss of interest.
+Conservationists already use these resources to document deforestation and reveal unauthorized habitat destruction.
+But many of those efforts require a person to visually scan large areas of habitat to identify the habitat loss of interest.
 For example, a person may need to pan a map to look for disturbances that resemble oil well pads and then zoom in to verify the presence of pads.
 This approach is too time consuming for multistate surveys and infeasible for a nationwide monitoring program that would cover hundreds of ESA-listed species.

-To help overcome this challenge, we developed a technique to automatically detect three forms of habitat disturbance in endangered species habitat: oil and gas well pads, wind turbines, and agricultural conversion.
+Here we report on a cost-effective technique we developed to automatically detect three forms of habitat disturbance in endangered species habitat: oil and gas well pads, wind turbines, and agricultural conversion.
 Our technique detects disturbances by applying algorithms we developed to satellite data generated by NASA and the European Space Agency, and served by Google.
 For our pilot project, we applied the algorithms to satellite data of lesser prairie-chicken habitat because the species is wide-ranging, occupies habitat that is not regularly covered in clouds, and has experienced extensive habitat loss that is reasonably easy to detect using satellites.
-Further, the species was delisted from the ESA on September 1, 2015, prompting concern among conservationists about whether habitat loss for the species would accelerate without ESA protections.
+Furthermore, the species was delisted from the ESA on September 1, 2015, prompting concern among conservationists about whether habitat loss for the species would accelerate without ESA protections.

-We found an extensive amount of habitat fragmentation and loss in the range of the lesser prairie-chicken between the September 2015 delisting and April 1, 2017.
+We found extensive habitat fragmentation and loss in the range of the lesser prairie-chicken between the September 2015 delisting and April 1, 2017.
 We detected five wind farms with a total of 713 wind turbines.
-If we assume, as the Western Association of Fish and Wildlife Agencies (WAFWA) does, that the 667-meter radius around each turbine becomes disturbed habitat, we estimate that 129,739 acres of new habitat disturbance resulted from the 713 turbines.
-We also found 357 oil well pads constructed during the 19-month study period using a combination of satellite data and state permitting records.
-These pads created a minimum of 8,950 acres of new habitat disturbance.
+We estimate that 129,739 acres of new habitat disturbance resulted from those turbines when we assume a 667-meter radius around each turbine becomes disturbed habitat, as the Western Association of Fish and Wildlife Agencies (WAFWA) does.
+We also found 357 oil well pads constructed during the 19-month study period, which created a minimum of 8,950 acres of new habitat disturbance.
 Thus, a minimum of 138,689 acres of habitat loss or degradation occurred from energy development.
 According to WAFWA, its Lesser Prairie-Chicken Range-wide Conservation Plan enrolled 523 energy development projects, equating to 31,543 acres of impacts, in 2015 and 2016.
 Thus, approximately 20-25% of the impacted areas we identified were mitigated under the plan.
-That estimate drops considerably if we had adopted the U.S. Fish and Wildlife Service’s more precautionary assumption that the species avoids a 1-mile radius around wind turbines.
+That estimate of mitigation drops considerably if assume the U.S. Fish and Wildlife Service’s more precautionary assumption that the species avoids a 1-mile radius around wind turbines.